yasoon13/Quotations/stories.md

 &nbsp; "Only a little while," the Mexican replied in surprisingly good English. <br>
 &nbsp; "Why don't you stay out longer and catch more fish?" the American then asked. <br>
 &nbsp; "I have enough to support my family and five a few to friends," the Mexican said as he unloaded them into a basket.
-"But...
+&nbsp; "But...
 What do you do with the rest of your time?" <br>
-The Mexican looked up and smiled.
+&nbsp; The Mexican looked up and smiled.
 "I sleep late, fish a little, play with my children, take a siesta with my wife, Julia, and stroll into the village each evening, where I sip wine and play guitar with my amigos.
-I have a full and busy life, senor."
+I have a full and busy life, senor." <br>
-The American laughed and stood tall
+&nbsp; The American laughed and stood tall.
+"Sir, I'm a Havard MBA and can help you.
+You should spend more time fishing, and with the proceeds, buy a bigger boat.
+In no time, you could buy several boats with the increased haul.
+Eventually, you would have a fleet of fishing boats."
 ## Story 2
 ## Story 3